-Responding to a request from City of Slidell Mayor Ben Morris and the Tulane Regional Urban Design Center, a four-member volunteer planning team sponsored by the American Planning Association (APA) worked in Slidell October 13-15, 2008, to assess current planning needs and urban design issues, and offer planning guidance as the city continues its hurricane recovery.
+Responding to a request from City of Slidell, Louisiana, Mayor Ben Morris and the Tulane Regional Urban Design Center, a four-member volunteer planning team sponsored by APA worked in Slidell October 13–15, 2008, to assess current planning needs and urban design issues, and offer planning guidance as the city continues its hurricane recovery.

 The APA Planning Assistance Team worked with local experts, citizen groups, and municipal participants.
 The team's tasks included: